Super Mario Galaxy 2: Plot

 In a retelling of the first game's story, Princess Peach invites Mario to share a cake at the Star Festival, a centennial celebration that occurs when Star Bits rain down from the skies over the Mushroom Kingdom.
-On his way to Peach’s castle, Mario finds a lost Baby Luma, who immediately befriends him and grants him the ability to spin.
+On his way to Peach's castle, Mario finds a lost Baby Luma, who immediately befriends him and grants him the ability to spin.
 Shortly thereafter, Mario's nemesis Bowser, who has grown to an immense size after abusing the power of the Grand Stars, attacks the castle.
 Kidnapping Peach, Bowser escapes into outer space to recreate his empire at the center of the universe.
 After finding two Lumas who offer their help to Mario, one of them transforms into a Launch Star that launches Mario into outer space.
 After landing on and venturing through the first galaxy and obtaining his first Power Star, Mario arrives on a small planetoid functioning as a spaceship and meets Lubba, a large purple Luma who leads a small band of Lumas.
-Lubba explains that Power Stars are needed to power the spaceship and that he and his crew were attacked by Bowser earlier, with some Lumas having been thrown overboard.
-Lubba has realized that Bowser kidnapped Peach and offers his help in tracking him down and saving the princess.
-He offers to grant Mario temporary ownership of the spaceship in exchange for him bringing back more Power Stars.
-After Mario agrees, he instructs his Lumas to rebuild the ship in honor of Mario and they do so, rebuilding it in the shape of his head.
-Mario is then is thusly given control of Starship Mario.
+Lubba explains that Power Stars are needed to power the spaceship and that the spaceship's crew were attacked by Bowser earlier, with some Lumas having been thrown overboard.
+Lubba has realized that Bowser kidnapped Peach and offers help in tracking him down and saving the princess.
+Lubba offers to grant Mario temporary ownership of the spaceship in exchange for him bringing back more Power Stars.
+After Mario agrees, Lubba instructs the Lumas to rebuild the ship in honor of Mario and they do so, rebuilding it in the shape of his head.
+Mario is then thusly given control of Starship Mario.
 Starship Mario then sets off on its journey towards the center of the universe to save Peach.
 As Mario travels the cosmos, explores more galaxies, and obtains more Power Stars, he meets new species and joins up with his companion Yoshi, the Toad Brigade from the original Super Mario Galaxy, and his brother Luigi, all whom join Mario on the starship.